 why am I not doing what I want to do, or

-—People who want to increase their baseline happiness and are willing to experiment with different ways of doing this
+is this situation impossible to navigate–People who want to increase their baseline happiness and are willing to experiment with different ways of doing this

-I don't love the word "coaching," but I don't know of a better word for "assisted verbal mindfulness with frank feedback."
+I don't love the word "coaching," but I don't know of a better word for "assisted mindfulness with frank feedback."
 So I'm going with coaching as a label for what I do.

 You can book a free consultation call with me by filling out